Walter Natynczyk: Retirement from the Canadian Forces

 Natynczyk retired from the Canadian Armed Forces in December 2012 to take on public service, after transferring control of the defence staff to his successor, RCAF General Thomas Lawson, just 2 months earlier.

 Post-military career

-On August 6, 2013, he was appointed president of the Canadian Space Agency by Prime Minister Stephen Harper.
+On August 6, 2013, he was appointed president of the Canadian Space Agency by prime minister Stephen Harper.

-He was appointed as the 9th Deputy Minister of Veterans Affairs Canada, effective November 3, 2014, during the Harper ministry and continued in his role under Justin Trudeau.
+He was appointed as the 9th deputy minister of Veterans Affairs Canada, effective November 3, 2014, during the Harper ministry and continued in his role under Justin Trudeau.

-Natynczyk retired from public service in 2021, receiving accolades from Prime Minister Justin Trudeau for his lifetime dedication and service to Canadians.
+Natynczyk retired from public service in 2021, receiving accolades from prime minister Justin Trudeau for his lifetime dedication and service to Canadians.
+He was appointed Colonel Commandant of the Royal Canadian Armoured Corps in August 2021, and retired from this role in June 2024.

+In December 2024, he was appointed as an Officer of the Order of Canada by governor general Mary Simon.
+He lives in Hartington, Ontario.